-In a highly competitive environment where customer demands and expectations rise within and across service categories, high levels of customer satisfaction, engagement and loyalty are paramount to enterprise success.
+In a highly competitive environment where customer demands and expectations rise across industries, high levels of customer satisfaction engagement and loyalty are paramount to enterprise success.
 While contexts and benefits vary from case to case, this perspective is true for commercial products, services, nonprofits, and government organizations.

 Although much of the literature focuses on customer satisfaction, customer behavior points to the need to expand the concept of customer satisfaction measurement to also include loyalty and total value.
 EurekaFacts uses a proven systematic model that incorporates a market-driven approach.
 The measurements examine five key dimensions: